reedriley/kwm/README.md

 The default configuration file is `$HOME/.kwm/kwmrc` and is a script that contains *kwmc* commands to be executed when *Kwm* starts.

-A different path can be used by running `kwm -c /path/to/kwmrc` or `kwm --config /path/to/kwmrc`, in which case it would probably be a good idea to set the [directories *Kwm* uses](https://github.com/koekeishiya/kwm/issues/191) for various settings.

 A sample config file can be found within the [examples](examples) directory.
 Any error that occur during parsing of the config file will be written to **stderr**.

 ## Development

-**NOTE:** Kwm requires ['Displays have separate spaces'](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/osx/separate_spaces.png) to be enabled.

 **NOTE:** Requires Xcode-8 command line tools